TheCaptainCraken/chess-bot-maker/book/src/2_basic_evaluation/index.md

 }
 ```

-Now let's see some Rust code, we'll start with some helper functions:
+Now, let's check out some Rust code.
+We'll start with some helper functions:

 ```rust
 fn is_opponent(piece_color: Color, our_color: Color) -> i64 {